sufyandroid/Sales_KPI_Dashboard/README.md

-# SuperStore Sales KPI Dashboard
+# Superstore Sales KPI Dashboard

 In this Project, I normalized a dataset using **MS Excel** and extracted meaningful insights from it using **Power BI Desktop**.